jczhou02/BeatBox-v2/mashup_daw_strategy_1.md

 | Storage | Supabase Storage | Extracted stems, keyed per-song for dedup/reuse |
 | Auth | Supabase Auth (incl. anonymous sign-ins) | Guest → registered upgrade path, project ownership |
 | Backend | Python (Demucs, YouTube extraction) | Stem separation, harmonic synthesis, timeline generation |

+## Final Notes Considerations
+We should be open to any suggestions for database, and fullstack architecture choices based on your judgment.
+Spotify api for developers features seems to be not feasible since their is a limited user count for features that require logging in.
+This is why when users want to see how they can create a dj set from their spotify playlists they themselves will need to supply a link to their public spotify playlist.
+There is room for AI integration.
+Besides the rule based matching algorithm (which was described a bit earlier and can be seen in action in the python backend code of the beatbox repo), we can also implement our own AI to intelligently choose the tools we already discussed (keys, bpm, lyrical, melodic or chord phrasing matching) along with hugging face musical phrase detection to decide this for the user (gatekept as a premium,paid feature in our platform); more details can be explored in future conversations.